ki4jgt/Book-of-the-Damned/README.md

 36. Fear is the beginning of wisdom; fear of the Truth is the beginning of the Lie.
 37. Anyone wanting to defeat the Lie should listen to what it says.
 38. Be mindful of the food you eat.
-39. Those who want peace should prepare for war.
-40. Truth manifests in each of us our own gifts.
+39. Truth manifests in each of us our own gifts.
-41. Slow dedicated quality will always outshine rushed batched quantity; both come at a cost.
+40. Slow dedicated quality will always outshine rushed batched quantity; both come at a cost.
-42. Do not allow the Lie to taint your gifts: Do unto others as you would have done unto yourself.
+41. Do not allow the Lie to taint your gifts: Do unto others as you would have done unto yourself.
-43. Do not make promises or swear oaths.
+42. Do not make promises or swear oaths.
 Let others see the integrity of your words through your actions.
-44. The Lie thrives in the hearts of men when they aren't connected to the Truth, or themselves.
+43. The Lie thrives in the hearts of men when they aren't connected to the Truth, or themselves.
-45. Evil justifies its actions as necessary.
+44. Evil justifies its actions as necessary.
-46. Truth is beyond numbering, tribal markings, or dedications.
+45. Truth is beyond numbering, tribal markings, logic, or rankings.
-47. Truth has neither will nor intent; all  is its nature.
+46. Truth has neither will nor intent; all  is its nature.
-48. Why share something if it can't be used?
+47. Why share something if it can't be used?
-49. Competition breeds innovation; it also breeds cheating.
+48. Competition breeds innovation; it also breeds cheating.
-50. The louder Truth speaks, the less people listen.
+49. The louder Truth speaks, the less people want to listen.
+50. Listen.
-51. Listen.
+51. Truth is foolish.
 52. No two words carry the same meaning.
 53. Truth is with you in your suffering.
 54. A man who is scared of himself will be scared of others.
 The self touches the other and finds Truth.